 A dual BNC connection will also give you the highest rate of sampling possible at PCM 768kHz (from 96kHz input).
 Other single BNC DACs will tap out at PCM 352.8 kHz.

 Of course, you are not limited to BNC input and outputs with the M Scaler.
 You can also use an optical and coaxial output as well as 2 optical inputs giving you the potential to link up to 4-5 different sources to the M Scaler and upsample and output to 3-4 different DACs.

 Nothing fancy here really, it is more of a traditional Hi-Fi style unboxing experience with a plethora of brown cardboard and gridwork foam bars protecting both the unit and the accessory boxes for transportation.
 You will not find anything ‘Hollywood’ with the M Scaler unboxing experience.

-The accessory line-up for the M Scaler comes in two plain brown rectangular boxes and packed with all the essentials to get the M Scaler up and running.
-More than that they include a couple of BNC coupler terminated cables which means you can hook up your TT, Qutest, or DAVE right away for maximum performance.
+The accessory line-up for the M Scaler comes in two plain brown rectangular boxes and is packed with all the essentials to get the M Scaler up and running.
+More than that they include a couple of BNC coupler-terminated cables which means you can hook up your TT, Qutest, or DAVE right away for maximum performance.

 1.5m 15v 4A Switching power supply

 IR Remote Control (with 2 non-rechargeable Chord Electronics branded batteries)